yosephdev/mastery-hub/README.md

 1. User Profiles for Mentees, Mentors, and Admins
 2. Skill-Sharing Sessions
 3. Mentor-Mentee Matching
+  - **Algorithm:** Matches mentees with mentors based on shared skills and goals.
+Matches are ranked by the total match score, which combines skill and goal matches.
 4. Q&A and Discussion Forums
 5. Skill Assessment and Tracking
 6. Payment Integration